lewisPowers/react-stripe-storyboard/README.md

 # IncSub Project

 #### Thanks for checking out my work!
-Please feel free to take a look at this video I recorded for you to explain my process in a little bit of detail: https://www.loom.com/share/ba60b322ba004759bc411f6b97534197
+Please feel free to take a look at this video I recorded that explains my process in a little bit of detail: https://www.loom.com/share/ba60b322ba004759bc411f6b97534197

 ### Here are answers to the questions that were asked: